1. The highest civilian award in India is _______.

 Explanation: Given every five years since 1968, it honors outstanding contributions to human rights.

-68. The first Indian to win the UN Human Rights Prize was —
+68. The first Indian to win the UN Human Rights Prize was_______.

 A) Mother Teresa